 Content should be easy to find.
-Whether you’re a content guru, a user experience (UX) pro, or someone who gets frustrated on the interwebs, that statement might sound … obvious.
+Whether you’re a digital leader or someone who gets frustrated on the interwebs, that statement might sound … obvious.
 But research Content Science recently conducted reveals there’s much more at stake with making content findable than following a best practice or saving your customers a moment of frustration.
 When your customers struggle to find the right content from your organization, you kill the opportunity to connect with, influence, or support them.
 The impact is far more devastating than I ever would have imagined.

 In this article, I explain our key insight about hard-to-find content and evidence of its disastrous consequences.
 Then, I share implications for making content easier to find.